Honorable Fernando L. Aenlle-Rocha

 III.
 Trials

-The court will issue a detailed Trial Order in each action, either at or in lieu of the Scheduling Conference in civil actions.
+The court will issue a detailed Scheduling and Trial Order in each action, either at or in lieu of the Scheduling Conference in civil actions.
 The court refers the parties to the Trial Order for specific details regarding the preparation for and conduct of trials.

 Templates are provided at the bottom of this webpage for: (1) the Joint Proposed Final Pretrial Conference Order; (2) the Joint Exhibit List; and (3) the Witness List.
 The parties should use these templates when they submit these documents to the court.